-- Applications are accepted for Winter 2019 admission between September 17th, 2018 and October 15th, 2018.
-Applications can be submitted until 11:59PM on October 15th.
+- Applications are accepted for Autumn 2019 admission between March 1st, 2019 and April 15th, 2019.
+Applications can be submitted until 11:59PM on April 15th.
 Late applications are not accepted.
 When the application is open, a link to apply will be found on this web page.

 - Transfer student decisions from the College of Education ECFS major are sent after UW Admissions communicates your acceptance to the University.
 Please note applying to the ECFS Major as a transfer student requires admission to both the UW and the College of Education.
 These processes are separate from each other; with differing deadlines.
 See the UW Admissions website for transfer student deadlines.

-- Admission decisions for current UW students will be sent on a rolling basis during November and December 2018.
-Current UW students are required to attend an on-campus orientation session that will occur before the end of the Autumn 2018 quarter.
+- Admission decisions for current UW students will be sent on a rolling basis during April and May.
+Current UW students are required to attend an on-campus orientation session that will occur before the end of the Spring 2019 quarter.
 Additionally, all admitted students are required to attend an individual advising session to complete course planning and formally complete the change of major process.
 Transfer students will meet with an academic adviser during the required Transfer Advising & Orientation host by UW First Year Programs.

 GPA minimum for UW coursework: 2.50 cumulative.
 For transfer students, GPA minimum for community college coursework: 2.50 cumulative.